 How a personal line of credit works

 Once you qualify for a personal line of credit, you’ll have access to your money through a draw period, or a set amount of time you’re allowed to withdraw money from your account.
-Draw periods usually last a few years in which you’ll only pay minimum payments if you’ve used any of the money.
-After the draw period ends, you’ll start the repayment period in which you’ll start paying off the full balance and any accrued interest.
+Draw periods usually last a few years, during which you often have the option of only making minimum payments when you borrow.

 Personal line of credit alternatives